 - Discard the leaves and pour the coconut milk into the egg mixture.

 - Double boil for forty-five minutes.
+Add the palm sugar when it is about to thicken.
 You can boil longer until it achieves the consistency you want.

 - Blend the kaya with a blender or food processor for thirty seconds,